alien45/cv/README.md

 ### **Nextion (Remote, US) — Full Stack Developer**
 **Feb 2025 – Present**
 Tech: React, TypeScript, Zod, Python, FastAPI, Redis, Postgres
-- Developed a trade approval and execution UI integrated with Redis-based quant order system
+- Developed a trade approval, execution and monitoring UI integrated with Redis-based quant order system
 - Extended and completed backend APIs in Python using FastAPI
 - Learned Python on the job to contribute across full-stack
 - Role currently on hold — open to exciting new opportunities.